kailash-manasarovar/statement/docs/timeline/2023/april.md

 - As the cyber-terrorism continued into late 2023 and on into 2024, numerous fake accounts followed me pretending to be the trumpet teacher.
 - I never knew if they were really him or not, but I played along in any case.
 - This foolishness continues even today, in March 2026.
-- A few of these accounts mentioned Studio Ghibli and, whenever they did, it was like they were teasing me about this bear trap snapping shut.
+- A few of these accounts mentioned Studio Ghibli and, whenever they did, it was like they were teasing me about this bear-trap snapping shut.
 - At that time, they only knew what I had told Sandra about this picture.
-- And I didn't explain what picture it was to her either, so they had to be monitoring my online activity at that moment.
+- And I didn’t explain what picture it was to her either, so they had to be monitoring my online activity at the very moment I viewed it.
-- Cyber-terrorists were well aware this picture, coupled with drugging and my disclosure, were the key to fully binding my mind into believing the trumpet teacher cared about me.
+- Cyber-terrorists were well aware that this picture - together with confusion about multiple men being the same one man, constant drugging and poisoning, and my heart-felt sexual abuse disclosure - were the key to fully binding my mind into believing the trumpet teacher loved me back.
 - It was very powerful sorcery and I can't imagine young inexperienced girls, or children, have been able to escape once targeted.
 - An example fake account here: